 89. Police killings of unarmed African Americans and whites

-In 2015, 2016, and 2017, police killed a total of 2,940 persons across the United States, 273 of whom were unarmed.
+Between 2013 and 2019, police killed approximately 7,000 persons across the United States, 5% of whom were unarmed.
 Though rare, the incidence was higher among African Americans than among whites.
 There are no comparable data for earlier years.

 90. Whites’ embrace of African Americans

 Racism and discrimination continue to exist, but direct indicators of whites’ attitudes toward African Americans and toward their inclusion suggest progress.
 Nearly all whites now say they would vote for a qualified African American for president, and quite a few did so in 2008 and 2012.
 More than nine in ten approve of interracial marriage between Blacks and whites.
 About three-quarters say they’d be willing to live in a half-black neighborhood.
 A sizable majority say they oppose housing discrimination and that blacks aren’t lazy.
 Smaller but increased shares say it’s okay for blacks “to push where not wanted” and okay for a close relative to marry a black person.

 The Supreme Court’s 1973 Roe v.
 Wade decision legalized abortion across the United States.
 The incidence of abortion increased following that decision, but it has fallen steadily since 1980.
 It isn’t clear what has caused the fall in abortion, but likely contributors include reduced sexual activity among teens and women in their early twenties, increased use of contraceptives, greater use of contraceptives that are more effective, reduced access to abortion clinics, and state laws mandating counseling or waiting periods.

 92. Views on abortion policy

 Since the 1970s, the General Social Survey (GSS) has asked Americans whether they think abortion should be legal under various circumstances.
 Around 40-50% hold a strong “pro-choice” position, believing that abortion should be legal regardless of the reason the woman wants it.
 Around 15-25% hold a strong “pro-life” position, believing abortion shouldn’t be legal even if the pregnancy resulted from rape.
 Both of these shares have increased over the past few decades, but not very much.